 GRE Quantitative Reasoning is part of the GRE test conducted to test the mathematical abilities of aspirants.
 This section's major focus is Arithmetic, Algebra, Data Analysis, and Geometry.
 The GRE Quantitative score, along with verbal and AWA, is considered a part of admission for a specific program in many international universities.
 Test material typically consists of high school statistics and Maths no higher than Algebra 2.

 When It comes to the test, it is vital to know how to prepare for GRE quantitative, which is only possible by doing some research.
-So, stay with us till the end to know more about the GRE quantitative reasoning, including GRE quantitative score, patter, and everything else!
+So, stay with us till the end to know more about GRE quantitative reasoning, including GRE quantitative score, pattern, and everything else!

 What is the Importance of the GRE Quantitative?

 As mentioned above, the main aim of this GRE Quantitative Reasoning is to test the arithmetic skill of aspirants.
-The mathematical symbols, vocabulary, and conventions found in the Quantitative Reasoning test are similar to those taught in high school Maths.
-A number line's positive direction, for example, is to the right, lengths are nonnegative, and exceptional values are bigger than one.
+The mathematical symbols, vocabulary, and conventions found in the Quantitative Reasoning test are similar to those taught in high school math.
+For example, a number line's positive direction is to the right, lengths are nonnegative, and exceptional values are bigger than one.
 Nonstandard notation is expressly introduced in questions whenever it is used.

-- There are some courses like the MBA in Business Analytics; students need to be good with Maths and other similar areas, and for these programs, universities put more emphasis on GRE Quantitative scores.
+- There are some courses like the MBA in Business Analytics; students need to be good with Maths and other similar areas.
+For these programs, universities emphasise GRE Quantitative scores.
 This makes quant in GRE essential as the practice will double the Maths and calculation skills.

 GRE Quantitative Exam Pattern